Bidirectional Sparse Attention for Faster Video Diffusion Training: Introduction

 Even a brief few-second video clip can expand into hundreds of thousands of tokens, making attention computation the primary bottleneck in video Diffusion Transformers (DiTs)~\cite{wan2025wan,kong2024hunyuanvideo,ma2025step,yang2024cogvideox}.
 Moreover, attention operations account for over 90\% of training costs in VDMs, highlighting the critical need for efficient and trainable sparse attention mechanisms.

-To design an efficient trainable sparse attention mechanism, we first pinpoint two primary sources of training latency: \textbf{(1) Bilateral Redundancy.} As shown in Fig.~\ref{semantic}, we utilize query-key similarity visualization to discern the semantic features of each query.
-The heatmap of full attention queries in Frames 3-12 reveals highly similar representations, suggesting that these query tokens are semantically redundant.
-Besides, only a small subset of KV pairs contributes meaningfully to each query~\cite{lu2025moba,yuan2025native,zhang2025vsa}.
-It means that significant redundancy exists on both the Query and Key-Value sides. \textbf{(2) Dynamic Sparsity.} DiT attention is inherently dynamic~\cite{tan2025dsv}.
-Each query's matching critical subset of KV pairs dynamically changes~\cite{wu2025vmoba}.
-Besides, the sparsity of different local KV subsets varies dynamically at different training times and between different local KV subsets~\cite{tan2025dsv}.
-Recent works~\cite{lu2025moba,zhang2025vsa,yuan2025native,tan2025dsv} indeed introduce sparse attention to accelerate training or inference.
-They achieve this by restricting each query to a fixed subset of KV pairs to reduce computation~\cite{lu2025moba,zhang2025vsa}.
-However, fixed sparsity patterns are parameter-sensitive, and over or under sizing can cause redundancy and performance loss, failing to adapt to real dynamic sparsity.
-Moreover, most methods~\cite{xi2025sparse,zhang2025spargeattn} only prune KV pairs, ignoring query-side redundancies like repeated semantics across frames, which further inflate costs.
+To design an efficient trainable sparse attention mechanism, we first pinpoint two primary sources of training latency: \textbf{(1) Bilateral Redundancy.} Previous studies\cite{lu2025moba,yuan2025native,zhang2025vsa} have shown that there is redundancy in key–value representations during full attention and that only a small subset of key–value pairs contributes meaningfully to each query.
+In our observation, the same redundancy also applies to queries.
+As shown in Fig.~\ref{semantic}, we identify the most important queries in the attention computation based on their similarity to the keys.
+Specifically, all queries are ranked according to their cumulative similarity scores and retain only the top 20\%.
+We visualize two similar frames from a video and observe that in full attention, the distributions of important queries in these two frames are highly similar, indicating redundancy and repetitive computation between them.
+In contrast, our proposed Sparse-Query attention prunes less informative queries and retains only a subset for computation.
+The remaining queries in the two frames focus on different regions, primarily the moving foreground areas, and complementing each other.
+This shows that pruning query tokens not only reduces computational cost but also enhances the model’s focus on semantically important regions. \textbf{(2) Dynamic Sparsity.} Each query's matching critical subset of KV pairs dynamically changes~\cite{wu2025vmoba}.
+Besides, the sparsity of different local KV subsets varies dynamically at different training steps~\cite{tan2025dsv}.
+Building upon these observations, recent works~\cite{lu2025moba,zhang2025vsa,yuan2025native,tan2025dsv} introduce sparse attention by restricting each query to a fixed subset of KV pairs~\cite{lu2025moba,zhang2025vsa}.
+However, they only prune KV pairs, ignoring query-side redundancies like repeated semantics across frames, which further inflate costs.
+Moreover, fixed sparsity patterns are parameter-sensitive, and over or under sizing can cause computation redundancy and performance loss, failing to adapt to real dynamic sparsity.
 Overall, these sparse methods have not fully adapted to the sparsity discoveries in attention, remaining limited.